diegotorres03/web-components-repository/docs/lesson-2/section-4/steps.md

 That was easy, right!
 Lets do it again, this time, lets keep the game log up to date with each score emmited by the `memory-flip-board`.

 First, locate the `data-store` with id=`logs-store`.
 Here we will see the `data-set` and `data-query`.
-We want both events to activate the `ui-data-repeat` on the game-log page.
+We want both events to activate the `ui-data-repeat` on the score-log page.
 And we also want the query to be executed on page load.

 To achieve this, we will require an `event-source` tag for the `data-query` and one for the `data-set` and we want both of them inside an `event-group` so we can capture its value:
 ```html